Senate Passes Immigration Bill, A Critical Step Toward Needed Reform

 UPDATE: On October 2, 2013, H.R.
 15, "The Border Security, Economic Opportunity, and Immigration Modernization Act" was introduced in the House of Representatives.
 The bill outlines a path to citizenship for undocumented immigrants and combines two bipartisan proposals: H.R.
 1417, the House Homeland Security Committee “Border Security Results Act “ and H.R.
 744, the Senate “Border Security, Economic Opportunity, and Immigration Modernization Act.”
 While the newly introduced H.R.
 15 includes provisions from S.744, it does not include the Corker-Hoeven amendment on additional border enforcement measures voted into the Senate immigration bill.
 Four other piecemeal immigration bills have been introduced in the House.
 The House may bring up one or more of these bills as soon as late October or November.

-Yesterday, the Senate voted and passed the Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744) by a bipartisan vote of 68-32.
-Vice President Joe Biden – who typically only participates in critical legislative discussions -- presided over the historic vote in the Senate to pass an immigration bill that provides a path to citizenship for nearly 11 million immigrants.
+On June 27, 2013, the Senate voted and passed the Border Security, Economic Opportunity, and Immigration Modernization Act (S. 744) by a bipartisan vote of 68-32.
+Vice President Joe Biden–who typically only participates in critical legislative discussions–presided over the historic vote in the Senate to pass an immigration bill that provides a path to citizenship for nearly 11 million immigrants.
 While we have deep concerns about some portions of the bill, it is a critical step in the effort to reform our immigration system.

 S. 744 gives millions of immigrants the opportunity to obtain Registered Provisional Immigrant (RPI) status, which will allow them to live, study, and work without fear of deportation and ultimately provide a path to citizenship.
 Once lawfully present, immigrant workers can come out of the shadows, making them less vulnerable to workplace violations and wage theft and better allowing them to contribute to their communities and the economy.
 In fact, the Congressional Budget Office estimated that enacting S.744 would reduce the federal deficit by $197 billion between 2014–2023, and by about $700 billion between 2024–2033.
 Immigrants have long been significant contributors—both to our economy and the growth and culture of our nation.